Argentina dismisses General Motors' claim of dollar shortages

 Now the government is ramping up state interventions in the economy to try to prevent its latest debt default from triggering a balance of payments crisis.
 But its policies are battering business confidence and may deepen the recession.

 General Motors produces 13 percent of cars manufactured in Argentina, according to the Association of Automotive Manufacturers.
-It competes in the local market with Ford Motor Co, Honda Motor Co Ltd, Toyota Motor Corp, Volkswagen AG (VOWG_p.DE), Peugeot SA and Renault SA.
+It competes in the local market with Ford, Honda, Toyota, Volkswagen, Peugeot and Renault.

 General Motors runs production lines in Brazil and Argentina that produce different vehicle models.

 The two countries are the main trading partners in the Mercosur customs union.
-A bilateral agreement establishing how many vehicles and spare parts can be traded duty free was extended for one year in June.

-Reporting by Alejandro Lifschitz and Richard Lough; Editing by Meredith Mazzilli and Lisa Shumaker
+A bilateral agreement establishing how many vehicles and spare parts can be traded duty-free was extended for one year in June.
+(Reporting by Alejandro Lifschitz and Richard Lough; Editing by Meredith Mazzilli)